zcqsntr/ROCC/README.md

 ### Examples
 The examples directory contains examples including the single auxotroph system, double auxotroph system and the smaller target system.
 These show how the functions can be imported into a script and used to carry out reinforcement learning on a system specified in a parameter file.
+These can be run without adding CBcurl to PYTHON_PATH.
+As they take a ling time to run, some of them have been run already and the results are in the results directory.
 These examples are run with python, for example:
 ```console
 $ python LT_single_aux_example.py
 ```